 - Scour your house for anything red and white that can be used in your table setting and decorations: balloons, napkins, tea towels, straws, serving platters and bowls, etc.

-- Instead of buying decorations, print off a Canada-themed printable banner and use it to decorate your space (this is a fun project for the kids).
+- Instead of buying decorations, make your own Canada-themed crafts and use it to decorate your space (this Canada Day hat is a fun project for the kids).

 Are you hosting a Canada Day gathering with a get-together of family and friends?
 If so, what are your tips?